leonlafa/gridsome-source-cryptocompare/README.md

 - Default:  `10`
 - Required: `false`

-The number of coins to return in the toplist, default 10, min 10, max 100 will round to steps of 10 coins [ Min - 10] [ Max - 100] [ Default - 10]
+The number of coins to return in the toplist, default 10, min 10, max 100 will round to steps of 10 coins.

 #### page:
 - Type: `number`
 - Default:  `0`
 - Required: `false`

 The pagination for the request.
-If you want to paginate by 50 for example, pass in the limit_toplist param the value 50 and increasing page_toplist integer values, 0 would return coins 0-50, 1 returns coins 50-100 [ Min - 0] [ Default - 0]
+0 would return coins 0-50, 1 returns coins 50-100.

 #### currency:
 - Type: `string`
 - Default:  `'GPB'`
 - Required: `true`

-The currency symbol to convert into [ Min length - 1] [ Max length - 10]
+The currency symbol to convert into.

 #### ascending:
 - Type: `boolean`